 about Kink/BDSM/Fetish around the world.

 Rather than a typical documentary, Divine Deviance will be a multi-part series: Each segment will include a lively roundtable introduction focusing on a specific theme and featuring a diverse group of Kink/BDSM/Fetish leaders from around the globe.
 The intro will segue into a deeper exploration of the same theme following one or two people from the round table.
 Each one of these chapters or episodes (introduction plus individual story) will run from 30-40 minutes - except for the first one about the History of Kink.
 As the foundation of the whole series it will take up about a full hour.
 The various episodes can be viewed separately, but multiple components can also be combined into a longer piece.
-The beauty of this approach is that we can produce the series incrementally and the audience can view selectively—picking an assortment of segments that will both fit their budget and suit their interests.
+The beauty of this approach is that we can produce the series incrementally and the audience can view selectively—picking an assortment of segments that will suit their interests.

 Like Divine Deviance itself, the financing approach will be “modular.”
 Our goal for 2018 is to raise enough cash to produce the first chapter in 2019.
 Once it is completed, we will use it to raise additional funds to create new segments on further topics.

 Any profits gained from Divine Deviance will be put directly into financing production of the next chapters.
 Once the full series has been completed, left over funds and any monies made moving forward, will be split between the kink non-profits that have been supporting the project.
 Divine Deviance is not a for-profit endeavor.

 Without help from our kink sisters and brothers around the world, we will not be able to pull this epic project off.
 So please, join our effort to create Divine Deviance.
 You can start by clicking on the donate button above or below and support us in one (or more) of the following ways:

 1. Make a tax-deductible cash donation – no amount is too small (or too big for that matter…)